BlockMedical/BlockMedical/docs/metamaskdocs/metamask_exchange_instructions.md

 In order to exchange BMD tokens with Ethereum, you will need to have:

-* A wallet such as [MetaMask](https://metamask.io) if using Firefox or Chrome
+* An ERC20 Ethereum wallet such as [MetaMask](https://metamask.io) if using Firefox or Chrome (Safari is **NOT** supported)
-* Some Ethereum to exchange
+* You will need to deposit Ethereum to your ERC20 Ethereum wallet.
+You can go to exchanges such as Coinbase or Binance to fund your ERC20 Ethereum wallet.

-The following examples uses Firefox MetaMask:
+The following examples uses Chrome with MetaMask extension:

 1. ![Open MetaMask Wallet](https://github.com/BlockMedical/BlockMedical/blob/master/docs/add_token_mm1.png)
 2. ![Add BMD Token Entry](https://github.com/BlockMedical/BlockMedical/blob/master/docs/add_token_mm2.png)